Competence provided by VET in relation to the requirements of studies at universities of applied sciences

 Collection of evaluation data

 In the evaluation, information is collected from UAS students who have a vocational qualification, VET providers, UASs, and teaching and guidance staff.
-Preliminary schedule for collecting data:
+Schedule for collecting data:

 - April–May 2023: UAS management and staff